franciscoxavier04/pm-BIM/docs/user-guide/time-and-costs/my-time-tracking/README.md

 ![Sums of hours displayed at the bottom of the Calendar tab under My time tracking module in OpenProject](openproject_user_guide_my_time_tracking_module_calendar_tab_total_sums.png)

-If you are currently tracking time for a specific work package, you will also see the ongoing time tracking timer for the respective work package.
+If you are currently tracking time with a timer for a specific work package, you will also see the ongoing time tracking timer for the respective work package.
 The work package in question also has a different background color for easier differentiation.

 ![Active time tracking for a work package displayed on my time tracking page in OpenProject](openproject_user_guide_my_time_tracking_module_active_time_tracking_icon.png)